james-hu/sf-streaming-sns-bridge/README.md

   * AWS Systems Manager Parameter Store
 * Checkpoints can be stored in AWS DynamoDB to avoid missing events during restarts.
 * Reconnect and retry logic built-in.
+* REST API endpoints for managing and monitoring.
 * Optimized for AWS Elastic Beanstalk but can also be executed in any Node.js environment as a console application.

 ## Configuration